krathalan/apparmor-profiles/README.md

 This profile is for an Intel CPU undervolt utility: https://github.com/georgewhewell/undervolt

 ### waybar
+You may need to add local changes to allow `waybar` to access your configuration files, if you keep them somewhere other than `~/.config/waybar/`.

 You may need to add local changes to allow `waybar` modules to work which I have not tested.
 I have tested the following modules to work: sway/workspaces, sway/mode, sway/window, network, pulseaudio, cpu, clock, tray.

+### xob
+You may need to add local changes to allow `xob` to access your configuration files, if you keep them somewhere other than `~/.config/xob/`.

 ### youtube-dl
 You will need to add local changes if you wish to download videos to any directory other than `~/{D,d}ownloads/`.